 Originally developed in Access version 1.1, RBDMS has evolved to the latest .NET technologies and has been adopted as a national standard.
 The current development on RBDMS 3.0 offers a web-enabled user interface. https://www.rbdms.org/

 FracFocus is the national hydraulic fracturing chemical registry created in 2011.
-It is managed by the Ground Water Protection Council and the Interstate Oil and Gas Compact Commission – two organizations whose members are state government officials.
+It is managed by the GWPC and the Interstate Oil and Gas Compact Commission – two organizations whose members are state government officials.
 The missions of both organizations are focused on conservation and environmental protection.

 This site was created to provide the public with access to information about chemicals used in hydraulic fracturing.
 To help provide a comprehensive picture of this information and how it corresponds to related factors, the site also provides objective information on hydraulic fracturing, the purposes these chemicals serve, and the steps individual companies and regulatory agencies are taking to protect groundwater. https://www.fracfocus.org/

-The primary purpose of this site is to provide factual information about hydraulic fracturing chemical use.
-Although FracFocus is not intended to replace or supplant any state government information systems, it is being used by a number of states as a means of official chemical disclosure.
+The primary purpose of this site is to provide information about hydraulic fracturing chemical use.
+Although FracFocus is not intended to replace or supplant any state government information systems, it is being used by several states as a means of official chemical disclosure.
 The site receives reports from more than 1,100 companies reporting chemicals for more than 138,000 hydraulic fracturing operations nationwide.

-RBDMS WellFinder is a free mobile application (iOS & Android) that is available for use by anyone who chooses to download the application and allows the user to locate any nearby wells using its GIS capability.
+RBDMS WellFinder is a free mobile application (iOS & Android) that is available for use by anyone who chooses to download the application and allows the user to locate any nearby wells using its Geographic Information System (GIS) capability.

 The application allows users to explore oil and gas wells in multiple participating states across the nation.
 Users can interact with the well information on an interactive map or through a data-centric view.
 WellFinder includes normalized values representing well name, status, type, and location information.
 This data comes directly from state regulatory programs and has links to state agency websites allowing the user to see additional information about individual wells.
 Users of the application include agency staff, emergency response teams, and the public. https://www.rbdms.org/rbdms-products/well-finder/

-Current states supplying data and participating in the app include Alabama, Arkansas, Colorado, Idaho, Kentucky, Michigan, Mississippi, Nebraska, New York, Oklahoma, Pennsylvania, Utah, West Virginia, and Wyoming.
+Current states supplying data and participating in the app are Alabama, Arkansas, Colorado, Idaho, Kentucky, Michigan, Mississippi, Nebraska, New York, Oklahoma, Pennsylvania, Utah, West Virginia, and Wyoming.

 The Texas Bureau of Economic Geology (Bureau) serves as the lead institution for RISC.
 Technical leadership will be shared among the partners, including the Bureau, Oklahoma Geological Survey (OGS), Kansas Geological Survey (KGS), New Mexico Bureau of Geology and Mineral Resources (NMBGMR), and the Arkansas Geological Survey (AGS).
 RISC interfaces directly with the GWPC and the National Energy Technology Laboratory of the U.S. Department of Energy.